ioccc-src/winner/1992/adrian/README.md

 /* . basename . */
 ```

-a clone of the unix basename command can be unearthed.
+a clone of the unix `basename(1)` command can be unearthed.
 The automaton will
 search for

 ```
 ^.[^j]*jr.*$
 ```

 on standard input.
-And the program which results by running adgrep.c
+And the program which results by running `adrian.c`
 through this filter requires two parameters.
 The first is meant to be a
 filename, and the second, an extension.
 All leading pathname components
 are removed from the filename, and the extension is removed if present.